Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 • parallelism: run multiple tasks at the same moment

-Why the distinction matters
+Why does the distinction matter?

 • “If the code is async, why is only one CPU core busy?”